Leave of Absence/Withdrawal Information

 If you're struggling with anxiety about social stigma, how time away may impact you academically or socially, or how to plan out your leave & return, please reach out to one of the people listed in the contacts at the bottom of this page for support.

 There is a specific process for requesting a medical leave of absence.
 Please visit the medical leave of absence page for more information.
-You may also wish to contact the Dean of Students.
+You should contact the Enrollment Specialist, Lisa Bishop, who will assist you with general leave steps and connect you with Health and Counseling staff to discuss and submit medical documentation.

 Please note that if a medical leave of absence is approved during the course of a semester, the College's financial liability policies will still apply.